rcardin/rcardin.github.io/_drafts/and-monads-for-all-state-monad.markdown

   )
 {% endhighlight %}

+The presence of the `map` and of the `flatMap` functions allows us to improve further the readability of the code of the `move` function, just applying the syntactic sugar of the _for-comprehension_ construct.
+Using the `for...yield` syntax, The function becomes the following.

+{% highlight scala %}
+def move(from: String, to: String): Transaction[(Double, Double)] =
+  for {
+    originallyOwned <- get(from)
+    revenue <- sell(from, originallyOwned)
+    purchased <- buy(to, revenue)
+  } yield {
+    (originallyOwned, purchased)
+  }
+{% endhighlight %}

+Wow!
+Now, the code looks like the good ol'imperative code, but it maintains all the awesome feature of functional code. _Supercalifragilisticexpialidocious!!!_

+## Summing up

+It's time to abstract the above concepts into our monad construct.

 ## References

 - [Chapter 6: Purely functional state.
 Functional Programming in Scala, P. Chiusano,  R. Bjarnason, 2014, Manning Publications](https://www.manning.com/books/functional-programming-in-scala)